How Much Do Dental Assistants Make?

 3. Type of Dental Practice

-The type of dental practice can also influence salaries.
-Dental assistants working in specialized practices, such as orthodontics or oral surgery, may earn more than those working in general dentistry.
-Specialized practices often require additional skills and knowledge, which can command higher pay.
+The type of dental practice also plays a significant role in salary variation.
+Dental assistants employed in specialized fields—such as orthodontics or oral surgery—often earn more than those working in general dentistry.
+Specialized practices require additional skills and knowledge, which can lead to higher compensation.

 4. Certification and Specialization

-Obtaining certification from recognized organizations, such as the Dental Assisting National Board (DANB), can enhance a dental assistant’s earning potential.
-Certification demonstrates a higher level of competence and commitment to the profession, making certified dental assistants more attractive to employers.
+Obtaining certification from recognized organizations like the Dental Assisting National Board (DANB) can significantly boost a dental assistant’s earning potential.
+Certification not only demonstrates a commitment to the profession but also signifies a higher level of competence, making certified professionals more appealing to employers.

 Average Salaries for Dental Assistants